mikaelpatel/Cosa/doc/02-install.md

 ### Step 4

 * Restart the Arduino IDE and Cosa will show up as a number of boards and example sketches.

+## Latest AVR Toolchain

+The new AVR toolchain with gcc 4.8.1 is supported.
+There is also a platform definition file with link-time optimization enabled.
+This may be used to reduce memory foot-print (program size) and increase performance.

+* Download and install [Arduino IDE](https://groups.google.com/a/arduino.cc/forum/#!msg/developers/21G5w2HbUOg/bJtG94vEEhkJ) with the new AVR toolchain.
+* Copy platform.txt-gcc-4.8.1 to platform.txt.
+* To restore simply copy platform.txt-1.5.6-r2 to platform.txt.